HieuNTHE130901/PRM392/README.md

 – Show a notification if Cart has products when opening the application

+– Billing screen: process payment of user

 Còn thiếu:

+Hiếu:

 – Billing screen: process payment of user
 – Chat screen: customers can chat with Store

-Hiếu: – Sign Up – List of Products – Product details – Product Cart – Map screen – Billing screen – Show a notification

 Hùng:
+– Show a notification if Cart has products when opening the application – Map screen: show Store’s location

 Nghĩa:
+– Sign Up/Login screen: manage users

 Cường:
+- Product Cart screen: show products that user selects to buy

 Huy:
+- List of Products screen: show list of products
+- Product details screen: show information of a product